Lake Las Vegas Guide

 While the Strip is brimming with over-the-top excitement, the secluded Lake Las Vegas is a refreshing retreat for those who prefer a less crowded resort.
 This picturesque community was built around a 320-acre man-made lake and evokes the style and architecture of the Mediterranean coast of Italy.
 The property was designed to appeal to permanent residents, resort guests and day trip visitors alike.

-In addition to a marina, three hotels and a country club, the community features a quaint village complete with cobblestone roads, shops and restaurants.
+In addition to a marina, two major resorts and a country club, the community features a quaint village complete with cobblestone roads, shops and restaurants.
 While it’s only 20 miles southeast of Las Vegas in Henderson, guests will feel like they are in a world far removed from the Strip.

 About